jazzirHussain/Calculator/README.md

 # Calculator

-This is a simple calculator webb app created as one of my basic study projects..
+This is a simple calculator web app created as one of my basic study projects..